mounssim/learn_ansible/README.md

 # learn_ansible

-This ansible-controller write's to the file!
+This is ansible-controller write's to the file!